ceteri/exelixi/README.md

 * initializes the pool of executors
 * iterates through the phases of each generation (selection/mutation, breeding, evaluation, reporting, shuffle)
 * restores state for itself or for any executor after a failure
-* reports results at any point -- including final results after the generations have completed
+* reports results at any point -- including final results after an algorithm terminates

 ### Executor

-An _executor_ is a service running on a Mesos slave that:
+An _executor_ is a service running on a [Apache Mesos] slave that:
 * implements a simple cache backed by [HDFS]
 * provides a lookup service for the feature space vs. fitness of known attempts
 * generates a pool of "live" Individuals at initialization or recovery